LanaBanana89/Diplomas_for_contributors/README.md

 # Diplomas_for_contributors
-This application search contributors of public github repositories and generate pdf files for them
+Search contributors in github repositories and generate diplomas for them